 Listen to This Post

-Customers have even left us a great review and had taken the time to post photos, but when we take a look they are not there or disappeared a short time later.
+News outlets such as NBC News report on Why You Should Click on ‘Not Recommended' Reviews on Yelp.
+And it's true.
+Customers have left us a great review and had taken the time to post photos, but when we take a look they are not there or disappeared a short time later.
+Some are gone completely.

 Go to the BBB, Google, Transport Reviews, the proof is there.
 These are legitimate review sites.
 It's clearly one website that is creating frustration not just for us but for many others.
 Just search "Yelp Hides Positive Reviews" and you will find a lot of posts on this.

 If we lose a customer because of our mistake well, then, ok we need to learn from it.
-But if it's because of some website that wants us to pay for advertising, has the power to show up near the top of the search, and is telling customers we have a 2.5 that is is falsely calculated, then yes, we have to make it known and say it out loud.
+But if it's because of some website that has the power to show up near the top of the search and is telling customers we have a 2.5 that is is falsely calculated...
+Then yes, we have to make it known and say it out loud.

 "Great "is not the word, but yes, primarily designed for local hangouts, coffee shops, etc. is accurate.
 I mean, that's all -I- personally have ever used it for.